HUID

 By-products involved in the production of HUID can also be recycled back into a local community for other purposes.
 The water used to treat the skins before processing can be used as a textile dye for artisanal purposes, or as the base of a vegetable stock.

 HUID is made with a natural adhesive that is also currently under development to be sourced from a waste stream.
-The material takes between two and four weeks to break down in the correct conditions.
+The material takes between two and four weeks to break down into the correct conditions.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients